Financial-Times/o-chat/README.md

 ```

 ###### loadResources
-<strong>This method is used internally, but its behavior can be overridden if desired.</strong> This method is responsible to load any third party resources that are needed to load the widget.
+**This method is used internally, but its behavior can be overridden if desired.** This method is responsible to load any third party resources that are needed to load the widget.
 By default this method does nothing for o-comment-client widget.
 A callback is passed as a parameter, which should be called when all resources are fully loaded.

 ```javascript